mfornos/awesome-microservices/README.md

 - [Chef](https://www.chef.io/chef/) - Automate how you build, deploy, and manage your infrastructure.
 - [Puppet](https://puppetlabs.com/) - From provisioning bare metal & launching containers to new ways to manage infrastructure as code.

-## Deployment & Continuous Integration
+## Deployment and Continuous Integration

 ### On-prem